 Why Choose Cedars-Sinai Marina del Rey Hospital for Hydronephrosis Treatment?

-Our urologists at Cedars-Sinai Marina del Rey Hospital evaluate and analyze each patient's affection and formulate personalized treatment plans.
+Our specialists at Cedars-Sinai Marina del Rey Hospital evaluate and analyze each patient's affection and formulate personalized treatment plans.
 Additionally, our doctors have access to some of the most effective medical techniques available, which helps them cure the patients' conditions and alleviate their symptoms effectively.

 Hydronephrosis is a condition that manifests by the swelling of one or both kidneys due to a build-up of urine that cannot be passed from the kidneys to the bladder.
 This usually results from a blockage or an obstruction in the urinary tract.
 Left untreated, it can lead to progressive atrophy of the kidney.